 Description Cordier submitted a plaster cast of the bust of an African visitor to Paris to the Salon of 1848, and two years later he again entered it as a bronze (Walters 54.2664).
 A young African woman served as the model for this companion piece in 1851.
-Regarded as powerful expressions of nobility and dignity, these sculptures proved to be highly popular: casts were acquired by the Museum of Natural History in Paris and also by Queen Victoria.
+Regarded in the 19th century as powerful expressions of nobility and dignity, these sculptures proved to be highly popular: casts were acquired by the Museum of Natural History in Paris and also by Queen Victoria.
 The Walters' pair were cast by the Paris foundry Eck and Durand in 1852.
-These bronzes were esteemed by 19th-century viewers as expressions of human pride and dignity in the face of grave injustice.

 - The Allure of Bronze.
 The Walters Art Gallery, Baltimore.
 1995.